Tips on using Sunless or Self Tanners*

-- Apply to skin in thin layers wherever you want color, less to thicker skin, as color is maintained longer in these areas.
+- Apply less to thicker skin, as color is maintained longer in these areas.

-- Wash hands immediately after application to avoid tanned palms.
-Alternatively, wear gloves to apply.
+- Either wear gloves to apply, or wash hands immediately after application to avoid tanned palms.

 - Don't shave, bathe, or swim for at least an hour after applying the product.